acoman-cloud/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+	The .map method returns a new array and allows if else statements.
+The .reduce changes the original array and returns a single number.
+The .filter method takes out anything that does not come back as true to the conditional statement, in the original array.

 2. Explain the difference between a callback and a higher order function.

+	A higher order function receives another function.
+Its like a receiver in football.
+A callback is a function that passes into another function.
+Its like a quarterback.
+I dont even like football.

 3. Explain what a closure is.

+	A closure is when a function that has been initialized into another function, reaches outside of its comfortable hole to grasp at what others have.

 4. Describe the four principles of the 'this' keyword.

+	The first and easiest is the window binding, basically its a syntax error.
+Then there is implicit binding.
+This is when

 5. Why do we need super() in an extended class?